 At off-site auctions… If you cannot attend the auction you may leave an absentee bid which gives us written permission to try and bid on your behalf in order to obtain a lot(s) at the lowest possible price, subject to any reserve and interest from other bidders.
 You should always give us the maximum price you are willing to pay (please bear in mind Buyer’s Premium and VAT on the hammer price).

 Q) Are there additional charges?

-Methods of payment accepted are sterling (GBP), by way of bank transfer or by credit/debit cards (in person and chip/pin only).
+Methods of payment accepted are sterling (GBP), by way of bank transfer or by debit cards ONLY.
+Payment by Credit Card is NOT accepted.
 Because of the increased incidence of fraud, like most auction houses, we do NOT accept card payments over the phone, or remotely.
 The buyer must pay the whole of the purchase price including any VAT, Buyers Premium or any additional Premiums, or the remainder of the purchase price, before receipt of the goods purchased at auction.
-Payment must be received either on the day of sale or by the date specified in the Important Sale Information for each auction.
+Payment must be received by 3:30pm the day following the sale or on the day of sale if in attendance at one of our off-site sales or by the date specified in the Important Sale Information for each auction.

 Q) When can I collect my items?

-As soon as you have paid in full bring your invoice to a porter in the saleroom on auction day.
+For our Farm & Off-Site auctions, as soon as you have paid in full bring your invoice to a porter in the saleroom on auction day.
 The porter will give you all the items that are on your invoice, please do not attempt to collect the items yourself.
 Goods must be collected either on the day of the sale or by the date in the Important Sale Information section of each auction.
-Failure to collect within this time frame will result in storage charges being applied at £5 per lot, per day.

 *They invoice separately for their service.